-The Cricket Derbyshire Academy, headed up by Head of Talent Pathway, Daryn Smit, will be working throughout the winter period with ten young cricketers, from the ages of 16 to 19, training at the Incora County Ground, Gateway Centre.
+The Academy headed up by Head of Talent Pathway, Daryn Smit, will be working throughout the winter period with ten young cricketers, from the ages of 16 to 19, training at the Incora County Ground, Gateway Centre.

 The players will be working closely with Derbyshire County Cricket Club coaching staff and support staff including Gareth Marshall (Player Pathway Officer), Ajmal Shahzad (Assistant Coach, Bowling Lead), Chris Highton (Derbyshire CCC Analyst and Pathway Coach), Ben Hutchinson (Age Group Pathway Coach) and Matt Mayer (Strength & Conditioning Coach).

 Three new players come into the Academy for the first time.
 Tom Kent-Smith, who has been involved in the Pathway Age Groups from the Under 10’s, O’Shay Reddy joins from Cheshire this season and Callum Hawkins arrives from Staffordshire and Warwickshire EPP.

 Of the ten players, six have been a part of the Mini Academy or Academy Programme for the last three years.

 Mitch Wagstaff earned First Team recognition in the Royal London Cup competition during the 2021 season which was valuable for his development and a benchmark for further Academy players to aspire to.
 This as well makes the players believe that if they are performing well on the Pathway and in the Second XI there is an opportunity to play First Team Cricket and a career in playing First Class Cricket for Derbyshire.